 2) Sweden: Every winter more and more foreign tourists travel to the Swedish mountains.
 With excellent skiing conditions and beautiful surroundings, this vacation stop makes this a must for all ski lovers.
 From the north to the south, Sweden has a variety of climates and scenery, which will amaze you and fulfill your every need.

-3) Denmark: Home to the world’s best-known storyteller, Hans Christian Anderson, Denmark has everything you want, whether you are an adult or child.
+3) Denmark: Home to the world’s best-known storyteller, Hans Christian Andersen, Denmark has everything you want, whether you are an adult or child.
 From its famous chinaware to fine furniture, Denmark offers an abundance of history and culture for everyone to explore.
 Also a major tourist attraction is Copenhagen, the capital of Denmark, which is known for its welcoming and spirited atmosphere.

 4) Finland: Finland has an exciting cultural life, and an array of events throughout the months for everyone.
 Denmark culture provides a great variety of tours and excursions for everyone to enjoy.
 Its beautiful and stunning scenery is displayed through its untouched natural environment, which makes Finland even more enjoyable among tourists.